 top of page

-Histamine intolerance means your body struggles to break down histamine, a natural chemical found in many foods and produced by your body.
-Therefore, it builds up and causes symptoms.
-In people with this condition, the enzyme Diamine Oxidase (DAO) (and sometimes another enzyme, HNMT) is less active, so dietary histamine isn’t well processed (1, 2, 3, 4).
+Histamine intolerance (HIT) occurs when your body struggles to break down histamine.
+Histamine is a natural chemical found in many foods and produced by your body.
+When histamine builds up, it can lead to various symptoms.
+In individuals with this condition, the enzyme Diamine Oxidase (DAO) is less active.
+Sometimes, another enzyme, HNMT, is also involved.
+This reduced activity means dietary histamine isn't processed effectively (1, 2, 3, 4).

-It’s not the same as a food allergy (which uses the immune system) but rather a kind of non-allergic food reaction or intolerance (5, 6).
-Because it is tricky to test and confirm, HIT is still somewhat controversial and often overlaps with other gut or food-sensitivity issues (7, 8, 9).
+HIT is different from a food allergy, which involves the immune system.
+Instead, it is a type of non-allergic food reaction or intolerance (5, 6).
+Testing and confirming HIT can be tricky.
+As a result, it remains somewhat controversial and often overlaps with other gut or food-sensitivity issues (7, 8, 9).

 • Headaches or migraines